dongmeic/MPO_Data_Portal/PopulationData/README.md

 pc_ni_5plus_dis (percent of 5-year-and-older non-institutionalized population with disability): ps_ni_5plus_dis divided by ps_ni_5plus
 pc_ni_5plus (percent of 5-year-and-older non-institutionalized population): ps_ni_5plus divided by 001E

-2. Variable explanations in the block group data
+### Variable explanations in the block group data

-The explanation after the comma is either source data or the calculated variable above.
+The explanation after the comma is either source data or the calculated variable explained above.

 [1] "or_blockgr" - block group ID
 [2] "BlkGrp10" - block group ID